cy-rae/fast-slam/README.md

 - `TRANSLATION_NOISE`: A factor that determines the noise in the robot's translation movement.
 - `ROTATION_NOISE`: A factor that determines the noise in the robot's rotation movement.
 - `MEASUREMENT_NOISE`: A covariance matrix that determines the noise in the measurements.
-- `MAXIMUM_LANDMARK_DISTANCE`: The maximum distance between to landmarks to be considered as the same landmark (mahalanobis distance).
+- `MAXIMUM_LANDMARK_DISTANCE`: The maximum distance between two landmarks to be considered as the same landmark (mahalanobis distance).
 - `NUM_THREADS`: The number of threads used for parallel processing.

 #### Model classes